EstherLadan-Phd/RiceAdvisor-App-Source-Code/README.md

-# Phd Android Application (Dart)
+# Phd Android Application (RiceAdvisor-App)

-This repository contains the source code of an Android application developed as part of my Phd research.
+This repository contains the source code of an Android application (RiceAdvisor-app) developed as part of my Phd research.

 The application was implemented using the Dart programming language.
 The code is provided for transparency and reproducibility of the research.